Auto Accident Recovery

 Common auto accident injuries include:

-- Head injuries: From a mild concussion to a traumatic brain injury, car accidents can cause head injuries that lead to headaches and problems sleeping, concentrating, and making day to day decisions.
+From a mild concussion to a traumatic brain injury, car accidents can cause head injuries that lead to headaches, nausea, problems sleeping, concentrating, and making day-to-day decisions.

 Another reason it's important to seek medical treatment after the accident, even if symptoms are delayed, is that an auto accident can trigger and worsen an existing injury or medical condition.
 Here are a few conditions that can be significantly worsened by a car accident:

-- Back problems: If you already have chronic back problems, then a car crash can exacerbate them.
+If you already have chronic back problems, then a car crash can exacerbate them.
+A car accident can cause new chronic back pain so it is important to be examined by a medical professional.

 Auto accident orthopedic treatment